Afula: Sports

 The city's basketball club, Hapoel Afula, currently play in the Liga Leumit.

 The main football club, Hapoel Afula, won Liga Alef in the 2012–13 season and is currently playing in Liga Leumit.

+Voting Patterns

+In the 2022 election, 69 percent of voters in Afula voted for the parties of the right-wing coalition led by Benjamin Netanyahu, while 28 percent voted for the parties of the center-left coalition led by Yair Lapid and 0.3 percent voted for the Arab parties.